ghafeleb/AWS-SageMaker-XGBoost/README.md

 </p>

 # Labelling Data
+In this section, we label samples from Caltech 101 data using Amazon Mechanical Turk.
 To label our image data, we should follow these steps:
 1. Set up the Amazon SageMaker Studio domain
 2. Set up a SageMaker Studio notebook
 3. Create the labeling job